In this article

 Since these funds invest in a mixture of various segments, they help to maximise returns on investments while maintaining a smart risk and reward balance.
 Thus, this savings scheme makes for a perfect option for conventional investors who still want to earn high returns from their investments.
 These are also the ideal option for individuals looking to gain capital to fulfil short term goal in the near future.

-What is the Purpose of Equity Savings Mutual Funds?
+Purpose of Equity Savings Mutual Funds

 The diverse components of this savings scheme serve different purposes.
 For instance, the equity portion of this scheme prevents the erosion of investor’s purchasing power, while debt and arbitrage portion of this scheme acts as a cushion to minimise the downside of market fluctuations.